tylerneylon/pumba/markdown/parse7.md

 #### How parse trees can be executed and evaluated

-This section is about how a parse tree can be either run when treated as a code block, or evaluated when treated as an expression.
+A parse tree can be either *executed* when treated as a code block, or *evaluated* when treated as an expression.
 I could theoretically combine these two operations, but I think the overall simplicity is greater if I keep them separate.